simonmika/egmontmika.com/content/blog/planning-to-start-a-church.md

 That’s a church.

-It may seem easier, faster and more remarkable to rent an auditorium, engage a worship team and make enough noise to attract a crowd, then call it a church.
+It may seem easier, faster and more remarkable to rent an auditorium, engage a speaker and a worship team and make enough noise to attract a crowd, then call it a church.

-The question is, how do you make disciples?
+The question is, what would Jesus call it?

 How would Jesus do it?